bryantEXP/oauth-study/README.md

 # README
 ## Device + OmniAuth (with guest appearance: Rails Credentials)
+Fork and open this repo i nyour favorite editor to get started.

 ## Step One:
   - Let's install gems for devise.
 In your gem file add: